GHopperMSK/schedule-manager/README.md

 ### 2. Backend service that exposes API to request schedules

 At this point there isn't any web UI.
-It is just a backend service with permanent storage and you can interact with it via CLI, permanent storage or the public endpoint.
+It is just a backend service with permanent storage and you can interact with it via CLI, the storage or the public endpoint.
+The endpoint returns the calendars data.

-The public endpoint support wide range of customization and can return calendars in the following formats:

-* image
-* json
-* iframe

 ```mermaid
 flowchart LR